dthatprince/gcp-terraform/README.md

 # Creating GCP Infrastructure with Terraform

 This project demonstrates the creation of Google Cloud Platform (GCP) infrastructure using Terraform.
-It specifically sets up a Google Storage Bucket in the `europe-west1` region with the help of a service account for authentication.
+It specifically sets up a Google Storage Bucket and a BigQuery dataset in the `europe-west1` region with the help of a service account for authentication.

 ## Prerequisites